-A visual map of all information that relates to your problem or solution.
-It includes all the topics and subtopics that are linked to the problem your team seeks to solve.
+A schematic map of all information that relates to your problem or solution and the context in which you are working.
+It includes all the topics and subtopics that are linked to the problem you are trying to solve.

-This tool helps you to capture and organise your ideas and knowledge, and to visualise links between ideas, opportunities and threats in your context.
+This tool helps you to capture and organise your ideas and knowledge, and to place links between ideas, opportunities and potential obstacles in your context.

 1. Make sure that you have all the findings from your research at hand (this can be in the form of a list of insights and recommendations but it can also be a table of wall with all your findings spread out.)

 2. You can use an online drawing/visualisation tool such as miro or jamboard to make a mindmap with all of the information collected, you can use the ppt worksheet or you could use a big white sheet of paper

 3. Start by writing the problem or design challenge in the center.
 Then write down all of the topics you have found in the research.
 Add any additional topics or associations you can think of.
 Keep in mind that any association is relevant and does not have to directly relate to the starting theme.

 4. Once you have a good amount of topics, you can explore each topic by adding subtopics.
 Here you can freely associate on the word of your topic, without thinking about the starting point.
 If you are doing this exercise in a bigger group, you can rotate around the sheet and keep building on each others ideas